Window ants

 Andre with wildflowers

-GIMP -- a screenshot of GIMP software being used at the right -- is a powerful, free-to-download, open-source photo manipulation tool.
+GIMP is a powerful, free-to-download, open-source photo manipulation tool.
+A screenshot of GIMP software being used is shown at the right.
 However, at this writing in 2021, GIMP is hard to use, not intuitive, and its manual is inadequate.
 Still, many serious photographers use GIMP.
 If you get stuck using GIMP, you can do a search on such keywords as "gimp how add text," and someone, someplace, will have provided an understandable answer.